nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 ![image of hand-written calculations](images/handwritten.png)

 Capture such content as an image without any text extraction, using the `alt` attribute `drawing`.
+The same applies for calculations containing speech bubbles or the like.

 ### Chemistry {#chemistry-in-mathml}
 <!-- I'm doing this ID thing wrong, aren't I? /Tim -->